Cyclone Mora

-The name Mora, suggested by Thailand, means agate.
+The name Mora, suggested by Thailand, refers to star of the sea or sea star.

 Meteorological history

 In late May 2017, an area of convection began to organize in the Bay of Bengal.
 Favorable conditions, characterized by low wind shear and warm sea surface temperatures, allowed for the development of rainbands and the beginnings of circulation on May 27.
 That same day, the India Meteorological Department (IMD) noted that there was a high likelihood that the low-pressure area would organize into a tropical depression.
 The Joint Typhoon Warning Center also issued a Tropical Cyclone Formation Alert on May 27, citing the persistent thunderstorm activity and the consolidating center of circulation.
 The Joint Typhoon Warning Center classified the disturbance as a tropical cyclone when the storm continued to intensify.
 The storm's motion was influenced primarily by a nearby subtropical ridge, forcing the system to take a north-northeasterly track.

 Cloud tops over southeastern Bangladesh exceeded 15.3 km (9.5 miles), and over the Bay of Bengal cloud tops reached almost 16 km (9.9 miles).
 Shortly before landfall, the storm reached its peak intensity as a severe cyclonic storm with winds of 70 mph and a minimum central pressure of 978 hPa (mbar).
 The JTWC noted that the storm reached category 1 hurricane strength with winds of 75 mph.
 Animated enhanced infrared satellite imagery depicted improved consolidation with an eye feature on the morning of May 30.